kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 2. Go to "Settings > Accounts", remove **all accounts** including your Google account.
 3. If multi-user or guest mode has been set on your device, also need to be closed or deleted
 4. Run "adb shell dpm set-device-owner com.hld.anzenbokusu/.receiver.DPMReceiver " on your computer.
-5. Reboot then you can add your accounts and guest mode back.
+5. If you see the words Success, you can open the BlackHole to use (may need to restart your phone) , then you can add your accounts and guest mode back.

 ### FAQ